 The minister of Supply and Internal Trade, Ali El Meselhi, is going to work on the president’s directive to present a plan to the government.

 The Deputy Head of the Bakeries Division of the Cairo Chamber of Commerce supported the President’s decision, although “long overdue”, as he considers most people waste public money by buying bread that feed the black market or animals.

-Food subsidy, an historical sensitive topic
+Food subsidy, a sensitive topic historically

 Last year, the government already revised the weight of a loaf of bread, and considered replacing the food subsidy system by cash payments, as it argued it could save about £26.5 billion ($1.7 billion) a year.

 “The current subsidy system has many flaws.
 It allows wealthy and financially comfortable classes access to ration cards and subsidized goods, many of which then appear on the black market”, El Meselhi justified in 2020.
 An explanation the minister had also given in 2019 for reducing the number of beneficiaries.

 The cost of life and reforms of the subsidy system have been recurrent hot topics in Egypt.
 But rarely has a change of price of bread concretely come to the table.
 Because bread, as a central piece of the Egyptian diet, is particularly sensitive for the population.

 In 2017, protesters marched in the streets in fear of a slash of bread subsidies.
 During the 2011 revolution, “bread, freedom and social justice” was the rallying chant of mass protests.
 In 1977 already, the Egyptian bread riots against the termination of state-sponsored food led to the deaths of about 70 Egyptians in two days.

 About an price increase of bread in the near future, “I will take the responsibility of the change” the president assured.